caddyserver/xcaddy/README.md

 - `--replace` is like `--with`, but does not add a blank import to the code; it only writes a replace directive to `go.mod`, which is useful when developing on Caddy's dependencies (ones that are not Caddy modules).
 Try this if you got an error when using `--with`, like `cannot find module providing package`.

-- `--embed` can be used multiple times to embed directories into the built Caddy executable.
-The directory can be prefixed with a custom alias and a colon `:` to use it with the `root` directive and sub-directive.
+- `--embed` can be used to embed the contents of a directory into the Caddy executable. `--embed` can be passed multiple times with separate source directories.
+The source directory can be prefixed with a custom alias and a colon `:` to write the embedded files into an aliased subdirectory, which is useful when combined with the `root` directive and sub-directive.

 #### Examples